-During the fourth quarter of fiscal year 2018, we identified a material weakness in internal controls over financial reporting related to our accounting and reporting of income tax expense (benefit), the related balance sheet accounts and other comprehensive income.
+During the fourth quarter of fiscal year 2018, we identified a material weakness in internal controls over financial reporting related to our accounting and reporting of income tax (expense) benefit, the related balance sheet accounts and other comprehensive income.
 In detail, we did not design and maintain an effective control environment with formal accounting policies and controls to adequately provide sufficient information for the preparation of our tax provision to our third party tax professionals and did not provide an appropriate level or sufficient review of the tax provision.
-The material weakness created a reasonable possibility that there could be a material misstatement of our annual or interim financial.
+The material weakness created a reasonable possibility that there could be a material misstatement of our annual or interim financial statements.

-This material weakness resulted in a material misstatement in the provision for income taxes in our combined consolidated financial statement as of and for the years ended December 31, 2017, 2016 and 2015.
+This material weakness resulted in a material misstatement in the provision for income taxes in our consolidated financial statement as of and for the years ended December 31, 2017, 2016 and 2015.
 The misstatements were not material to any individual year.
-Consolidated financial statements included in Annual Report on Form 10-K issued as of December 31, 2018 reflect the correction of the material misstatement of income tax expense (benefit), the related balance sheet accounts and other comprehensive income.
+Consolidated financial statements included in Annual Report on Form 10-K issued as of December 31, 2018 reflect the correction of the material misstatement of income tax (expense) benefit, the related consolidated balance sheet and the consolidated income statement accounts.

-We are undergoing ongoing evaluations, enhancements and implementation in our internal significant over financial reporting, regarding and to address the identified material weakness and significant deficiency.
-We have taken measures to improve our controls related to the material weakness and significant deficiency in the first quarter of 2019, but have not completed our review.
-Our objective is to complete remediation of our material weakness and significant deficiency by the end of 2019.
+We have undergone evaluations, enhancements and implementation in our internal controls over financial reporting, regarding and to address the identified material weakness and significant deficiency.
+We have implemented various changes and enhancements to improve our controls related to the material weakness and significant deficiency over financial reporting.
+Management believes that the implementation of these changes will remediate the material weakness described above.
+Nevertheless, these changes remain subject to further testing at the end of the year.

-There have been no other changes in our internal control over financial reporting that occurred during our fiscal quarter ended March 31, 2019, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+There have been no other changes in our internal control over financial reporting that occurred during our fiscal quarter ended September 30, 2019, that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.